MikeCarcara/gabAPI-php/README.md

 Gab.com API | OAuth/PHP Example written in PHP by Michael Carcara <michael.carcara@gmail.com>;
 This is an example PHP script for Gab.com's API to grant an access token for your PHP application

+## License

+This project is licensed under the GNU License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments

+* Gab.com Developers API

 ## Getting Started